 In general, we need climate solutions that will:

-- Suck some of the carbon dioxide we’ve produced back out of the atmosphere and put it into the soil, where it helps restore the land, or turn it into fuel, or stone, or other useful products.
+- Such carbon dioxide we’ve emitted out of the atmosphere.
+Store it in the soil, where it can help restore damaged land or turn it into fuel, stone, and other useful products.

 For a comprehensive list of viable climate solutions, refer to Project Drawdown’s Solutions Library.
 And remember that the best climate solutions often fix other problems at the same time, especially when it comes to injustice and inequity.

 Finally, to be sure, solutions are needed at all levels of society.
 That includes:

 - Global and national.
 Recent commitments by large, polluting countries and multinational companies to achieve “net zero” emissions — meaning greenhouse gas emissions are balanced out or offset by an equal amount of carbon removed from the atmosphere — are a start.
 Whether or not these entities follow through is another story (and one journalists everywhere can strive to tell).